karamasoff/acedao/index.md

 AceDAO provides some reusable code to query databases and is build on top of PDO.

 Let's query some cars.
-I want the red cars, with buyer information, sold in the past two month, ordered by price (bigger first).
+I want the red cars, with buyer information, sold in the past two months, ordered by price (bigger first).

 ```php
 // configure the query